 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
-The primary source for credit risk to Canaccord Genuity Group is in connection with trading activity by clients in the Canaccord Genuity Wealth Management business segment and private client margin accounts.
+The primary source for credit risk to Canaccord Genuity Group is in connection with trading activity by clients in the recently acquired JitneyTrade and Canaccord Genuity Wealth Management business segments, including client margin accounts.
 In order to minimize financial exposure in this area, the Company applies certain credit standards and conducts financial reviews with respect to clients and new accounts.